Conway's law

-More recent commentators have noted a corollary - for software projects with a long lifetime of code reuse, such as Microsoft Windows, the structure of the code mirrors not only the communication structure of the organization which created the most recent release, but also the communication structures of every previous team which worked on that code.

 Interpretations

 The law is, in a strict sense, only about correspondence; it does not state that communication structure is the cause of system structure, merely describes the connection.
 Different commentators have taken various positions on the direction of causality; that technical design causes the organization to restructure to fit, that the organizational structure dictates the technical design, or both.
 Conway's law was intended originally as a sociological observation, but many other interpretations are possible.
 The New Hacker's Dictionary entry uses it in a primarily humorous context, while participants at the 1968 National Symposium on Modular Programming considered it sufficiently serious and universal to dub it 'Conway's Law'.
 Opinions also vary on the desirability of the phenomenon; some say that the mirroring pattern is a helpful feature of such systems, while other interpretations say it's an undesirable result of organizational bias.
 Middle positions describe it as a necessary feature of compromise, undesirable in the abstract but necessary to handle human limitations.